 Wills, Powers of Attorney and Advanced Care Directives

 A Will is a legal document that sets out your wishes of how you want your estate to be managed after you die.
 Making a Will correctly removes the doubts and difficulties that can arise when there is no evidence of your wishes.
-As well as appointing the person or people you wish to administer your estate, a Will also allows you to direct how you would like your estate to be distributed, to specify your wishes as to guardianship of children and to provide your funeral instructions.
-There are circumstances, for instance when you get married, that your Will is invalidated, however this is not the case when you divorce, meaning that your ex-spouse may still be receiving the majority of your estate, if this is what your Will says.
-It is important to always have a current Will that reflects your wishes.
-In some circumstances, not having a Will can result in a lengthy and costly finalization of your estate.
+As well as appointing the person or people you wish to administer your estate, a Will also allows you to direct how you would like your estate to be distributed, to specify your wishes as to guardianship of children, and to provide your funeral instructions.
+Changes of circumstances, such as marriage or divorce, can result in the invalidation of your Will, completely or partially, and things such as new children, changes to assets or asset structures, or the death or incapacity of a nominated executor or beneficiary can all affect whether your Will is sufficient.
+It is important to always have a current Will that reflects your wishes and current circumstances.
+In some circumstances, not having a Will can result in a lengthy and costly finalisation of your estate.

 Powers of Attorney

 A Power of Attorney is a document that gives the person or people whom you appoint, authority to act on your behalf with respect to your financial affairs.
 There are two types of Powers of Attorney.
-A general Power of Attorney can be drafted to give someone the authority to make financial decisions on your behalf, for example if you are travelling overseas and need someone to manage your bills, however it is only in affect whilst you have legal capacity.
+A general Power of Attorney can be drafted to give someone the authority to make financial decisions on your behalf in specific circumstances, for example if you are travelling overseas and need someone to manage your bills, however it is only in effect whilst you have legal capacity.
 Alternatively, an Enduring Power of Attorney can operate even when you are legally incapacitated, for example you are unable to communicate after a stroke or become senile.

 Advanced Care Directives